Skip to main content

 Is there a California senior property-tax exemption right now?

 No broad statewide exemption exists just because a homeowner is older.
-The Board of Equalization’s senior-assistance guide says California has no specific exemption based only on age.
-The main statewide tools are the Homeowners’ Exemption, Property Tax Postponement, Proposition 19 transfers, and the Disabled Veterans’ Exemption.
-This matters because many search results blur these programs together.
+The main statewide tools are the homeowners’ exemption, Property Tax Postponement, Proposition 19 transfers, and the Disabled Veterans’ Exemption.
+Local parcel-tax exemptions may exist in some places.

 Is the 2026 proposal to end property taxes for some seniors already law?

-No. As of 21 March 2026, the Secretary of State says the age-60+ proposal has only entered circulation for signatures.
-That means it is a proposal, not a benefit you can claim on your bill today.
+No. As of May 6, 2026, the age-60+ proposal was a proposed initiative in circulation for signatures.
+It was not a benefit you could claim on your bill.

 Can I keep my low Prop 13 tax value if I move to another home in California?